STAAR Surgical (STAA)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in STAAR Surgical.

-STAAR Surgical falls short of our quality standards.
+We cheer for all companies helping people live better, but in the case of STAAR Surgical, we’ll be cheering from the sidelines.
 Although its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months, its diminishing returns show management's prior bets haven't worked out.
 On top of that, the company’s declining EPS over the last five years makes it a less attractive asset to the public markets.

-STAAR Surgical’s P/E ratio based on the next 12 months is 61.4x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+STAAR Surgical’s P/E ratio based on the next 12 months is 35.4x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $25.88 on the company (compared to the current share price of $26.45), implying they don’t see much short-term potential in STAAR Surgical.
+Wall Street analysts have a consensus one-year price target of $22.73 on the company (compared to the current share price of $16.87).